India ranks second globally in cyber attacks on health systems – as government pushes digitisation

 In India, the findings come at a time when the country is aggressively expanding the digitisation of the healthcare sector even as the country still does not have a data protection law.

-As reported by Scroll.in on August 27, the Ayushman Bharat Digital Mission portal, under the Union Health Ministry, aims to digitise the health records of all patients.
-A health account number will be generated for each individual and their medical reports can be stored online.
+As reported by Scroll.in, the Indian government has been creating digital health account numbers of citizens without their knowledge.
+The accounts are being created under the Ayushman Bharat Digital Mission, which aims to digitise the health records of all patients.

-Scroll.in had reported that of the 23.3 crore health account numbers generated for individuals till August 17, three-quarters had been created using the CoWIN, the government’s Covid-19 vaccination portal and application, and the databases of the Centre’s health insurance scheme.
+Scroll.in had reported that of the 23.3 crore health account numbers generated for individuals till August 17, three-quarters had been created using the CoWIN, the government’s Covid-19 vaccination portal, and the databases of the Centre’s health insurance scheme.
+Many people did not know that accounts had been created in their name, with their Aadhaar number and mobile phone details.

+The pandemic appears to have given an impetus to the generation of health data online, often without adequate protections.

 The CloudSEK report observed that the pandemic forced the healthcare industry to adopt new technologies it was not completely equipped to handle.
 “The transition wasn’t smooth and left multiple gaps in cybersecurity for the attackers to exploit,” the CloudSEK report observed.